imintust/1131_robotic-SIM/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ## Textbook
 🔰 Textbook
-The book of Robot Design cover the main concept
+- Robot Design - From Theory to Service Applications ©2023
 ## Mathmatic and mechanical design
 💡 Mathmatic and mechancal desing
 ## Geogebra